From 5-8: Leeds Rhinos player ratings and match report after 13-6 loss to Leigh Leopards

 It was a poor end to a difficult week for Rhinos who - with Richie Myler on the long-term injury list and Blake Austin having left the club - lacked any creativity.

-To make matters worse, Leeds lost substitute prop Justin Sangare to what looked like a nasty ankle injury in the opening moments of the second half.
+To make matters worse, Leeds lost substitute prop Justin Sangare to a nasty foot injury in the opening moments of the second half.

 Their other replacement front-rower went off for 10 minutes soon afterwards, Sam Lisone being sin-binned for a needless trip on Tom Briscoe.